Estuary

 What Are the Methods for MySQL Change Data Capture (CDC)?

 When we talk about change data capture these days, we’re generally referring to real-time CDC.
 In this type of CDC setup, data changes from MySQL are reflected in the targets within seconds or milliseconds.
-Real-time CDC is event-driven, scales better, and has been challenging — at least historically.
+Real-time CDC is event-driven, scales better, and has been challenging, at least historically.

 However, CDC has no temporal requirement by definition.
 Various methods exist, and they can be batch or real-time.
+Your choice of MySQL connector can significantly impact the reliability and latency of your CDC pipeline.

 In general, batch methods tend to be easier to implement, but introduce latency and can have a significant performance impact.
 With real-time CDC, data changes from the source database, like MySQL, are reflected in the target systems almost immediately.
 Event-driven CDC scales better, but has historically been more challenging.